 - On the Evidence Based Acquisition plan (Market > Automatic Selection > Evidence Based Acquisition, select Smart Selection from either the row actions next to a plan name or the button in the plan details panel.

 - The Smart Selection page appears.
-From here, you can create a query using all the values found in the query builder LINK TO DOC and pair this with a ranking profile LINK TO DOC.
+From here, you can create a query using all the values found in the query builder and pair this with a ranking profile.

 - Using the play button, you can test the query and see the set of titles that it currently pins from the pool.